Supervisor: Dr Madeline Cruice

 Researchers in the United States, Canada and Australia have investigated ICAPs.
 They’ve found that people’s language improves after they’ve had this treatment, and it also helps them to re-engage in society.
-But we know that people may be more likely to drop out of this type of therapy, and there are questions over whether the benefits of the therapy out weight the challenges for those affected by stroke receiving the treatment, and for healthcare professionals giving the treatment.
+But we know that people may be more likely to drop out of this type of therapy, and there are questions over whether the benefits of the therapy outweigh the challenges for those affected by stroke receiving the treatment, and for healthcare professionals providing the treatment.

 What are the researchers aiming to do?

-- Gather and understand the ICAP research from other countries that has already been done.
+- Gather and understand the ICAP research from other countries that have already been done.

 - Speak to speech and language therapists in the UK to find out what helps and hinders them in providing aphasia services.

 - Speak to people with aphasia and their families in the UK to find out whether they want ICAPs and what they’d like to get out of taking part in one.